How to Become a Homeopath

 Nowadays, you are more likely to be misled than to be "led" because there is no great master of materia medica today.
 Self-styled "masters" are quite common, they often have a large following of devoted disciples, but mostly, it's a case of the blind leading the blind.

-Andrť Saine is a graduate of the National College of Naturopathic Medicine in Portland, Oregon and a Diplomat in the Homeopathic academy of Naturopathic Physicians.
+Andrť Saine is a graduate of the National College of Naturopathic Medicine in Portland, Oregon and a a Diplomate in the Homeopathic Academy of Naturopathic Physicians.
 He has been teaching and lecturing on Homeopathy since 1985.
 One of the main points of his clinical work is the treatment of patients suffering from very serious chronic diseases.
 In addition to his private practice in Montreal, Canada, he has been the Dean and the main instructor for the postgraduate program of the Canadian Academy of Homeopathy since 1986.

 Q: Which are the best works on materia medica for a beginner?

 Andrť Saine: That is a complex question to answer because the field of materia medica is a very vast one.
 There are two points that must be considered in your question.
 The first point relates to quality and the second to accessibility of the work.
 For beginners, the most important criterion for quality of a materia medica is the reliability of the author.
 The best works on materia medica are not necessarily easily accessible to the beginner.
 If I was to tell a beginner to start with Hahnemann without further instructions, I might not be giving him the best advice.